keganpremuda/DipoleAntennaChar/README.md

 <p align="center">
 <b>Two Stacked Element Array:</b><br><br><br/>
   <p align="left">
-  A two stacked element antenna array using a frequency of 299.793Hz was built in EZNEC using two 0.484m wires with nine segments, a 0.5m z-axis offset, and a source centered on the fifth segment of each wire.
+  A two stacked element antenna array using a frequency of 299.793Hz was built in EZNEC using two 0.484m wires with nine segments, a 0.5m z-axis offset, and a 1A current source centered on the fifth segment of each wire.
 A frequency sweep was performed, and a plot of the elevation and 3D raidation patterns were obtained.</p><br><br>
   <p align="center">
   <img src="https://i.imgur.com/pyaFild.png" height="80%" width="80%" alt="Two Stacked Element Antenna Array"/><br>
   <b>Two Stacked Element Antenna Array Configuration</b><br><br><br><br>